JaxTurboNerd/FlightCalculator/README.md

 # Pilot Flight Calculator
-This iOS app calculates the PIC, SIC & Crew flight times for a 3-pilot or 4-pilot crew.
+This iOS app calculates the PIC, SIC & Crew flight times for a 3-pilot or 4-pilot crew.<br/>
-This app can be downloaded on the Apple App Store.
+This app can be downloaded on the Apple App Store.<br/>
 Now compatable with iOS Dark Mode!

 ## How To Use the App